-As can be seen from the Nutrition Facts table above, to get 50 grams of protein, one would have to use 2 scoops.
-If you only used 1 scoop, you would get just 25 grams.
+As can be seen from the Nutrition Facts table above, to get 50 grams of protein, you need to use 2 scoops.
+One scoop has 25 grams.
 Now, that is not a bad thing because 25 grams is a good amount of protein per scoop.
-I just wanted to point this out for those who might think 1 scoop provided 50 grams of protein.
-It does not.

 Pro Series 50 Vitamins and Minerals

-Here are the vitamins and minerals in the product broken down by whether one or two scoops were used.
+Here are the vitamins and minerals in the product broken by one or two scoops.

 |Nutrient||Percent Daily (1 scoop)||Percent Daily (2 scoops)|